ForgerySleuth: Empowering Multimodal Large Language Models for Image Manipulation Detection: Experiment

 \subsection{Forgery Analysis Results}

 We leverage GPT-4 for evaluation based on the ForgeryAnalysis-Eval dataset to assess the quality of text reasoning and explanations.
 Ratings are based on several dimensions, including the correctness of tampered objects, the relevance of clues to manipulation, and the detail of analysis, reflecting the capability of comprehension, reasoning, and correctness.
 We collect responses from each M-LLM, and GPT-4 assigns scores from 1 to 10 for each response, with higher scores indicating better performance.
 Beyond scoring, GPT-4 provides explanations for its ratings, ensuring transparency and consistency in the evaluation process.
-Figure \ref{figure:sup_evaluation_gpt4} illustrates the prompt structure used for evaluation and the response from GPT-4.
-To ensure consistent and fair scoring, the evaluation prompt includes clear scoring criteria for the assessment aspects, including correctness, relevance, and details.
+Figure \ref{figure:sup_evaluation_gpt4} illustrates the prompt structure used for the evaluation and the response of GPT-4.
+To ensure consistent and fair scoring, the evaluation prompt includes clear scoring criteria for assessment aspects, including correctness, relevance, and details.
 GPT-4 assigns a score for each evaluation dimension and provides detailed comments to justify the rating.

 To directly assess the ability to detect manipulated images, we explicitly instruct the evaluated M-LLMs through prompts to additionally output \texttt{<FAKE>} or \texttt{<REAL>} to indicate their detection results.
 All models, except LISA-7B-v1-explanatory, can provide the required response.
-We use the recall rate to reflect the capability of correctly identifying tampered images.
+We use the recall rate to reflect the ability to correctly identify tampered images.

+\textbf{Human Evaluations.} We also conduct human evaluations under the same experimental setup as the evaluation using GPT-4 described above.
+A total of 14 volunteers participated, each scoring for 30 random samples.
+The results are summarized in Table \ref{table_supp:exp_analysis_user_study}.